 - Grab elements from the left toolbar.
 The left toolbar contains all the basic elements that you’ll use to design your page — grids, containers, text boxes, and so on.
 Drag them and drop them onto the stage to work with them.

 - Click and drag to rearrange and resize.
 Once they’re on the stage, you can use your mouse to move an element to a different location on the page, or option-drag to duplicate it.
 You can also drag the edges of an element's focus frame to resize it, or to adjust its margin and padding.

 - Create structure by dropping elements inside of other elements.
 Hierarchical structure is an important part of web layouts: you can put containers inside grids, text boxes inside containers, and so on.
 The way you organize the page will determine how it behaves as the browser window changes size.
-(You can easily keep track of the structure of your page by looking at the breadcrumbs at the bottom of the UI, or by open the Page Structure Panel.)
+(You can easily keep track of the structure of your page by looking at the breadcrumbs at the bottom of the UI, or by opening the Page Structure Panel.)

 - Use the Media Library to add media.
 Every website you create has its own Media Library.
 This is where you add the videos and images that you want to use in your site.
 Drag and drop them onto elements to apply them as backgrounds, or as stand-alone media in your page design.

 To create the CSS (to style your page content) in Brandcast, you’ll interact with the editing panels available in the right toolbar.
 Each panel lets you customize a different aspect of an element's styling — its color, dimensions, border, and so on.